Jason Witten Comes Out of Retirement, Signs 1-Year Contract with Cowboys

 According to Ian Rapoport of NFL.com, the Cowboys will be paying Witten "roughly $5 million to come out of retirement for the 2019 season."

-In his prime, of course, Witten was a Cowboys legend and is a future Hall of Famer.
+Witten, of course, is a Cowboys legend and a future Hall of Famer.

 But it's unclear just what Witten, who will be 37 years old next season, will bring to the table after a year away from the game.
 In his final season in 2017, he caught 63 passes for 560 yards and five touchdowns, averaging a career-low 8.9 yards per catch.